|III.||Quality Grades and Grade Point Average|

 Language courses (at the expository writing level and below) and Consortium courses may not be audited.
 Students in the College are not permitted to audit courses.

 Advisory grades are made available by the Registrar through MyAccess after mid-term examinations in the fall semester.
-These grades are not part of the permanent academic record of the student; they are designed to help first-year students evaluate academic achievement.
+These grades are not part of the permanent academic record of the student; they are designed to help students evaluate academic achievement.
 Students with any deficiencies should confer with the appropriate professor.
 The grades used are Satisfactory (SM), Marginal (MM), Unsatisfactory (UM).

 Students are expected to complete all work in a course by the deadline(s) determined by the instructor, and no later than the end of the final exam period.
 In the event that a student is unable to meet the standard deadlines due to illness or an emergency at the end of the term, the student may request a provisional grade of N (“incomplete”).
 All requests for N grades must be approved by both the instructor of record for the course and the student’s dean.
 No provisional grade except N may be given, and absent approval from both the instructor and the student’s dean, the student will be assigned an administrative failure or a letter grade (A through F) on the basis of all work completed by the regular deadline.